 The chickens and turkeys are on the Farm, not only to produce food, but help maintain healthy pastures.
 They, in essence, vacuum the pasture eating bugs, including parasites that exist on site.
 They also scratch the land which loosens the soil and thatch to promote healthy growth and renewal.
 Their waste in the pasture helps to fertilize the fields to create better food.

-This year, the Farm produced Cornish Cross and Freedom Ranger chickens, and Broad Breasted, Narragansett and Bourbon Red turkeys for sale.
+This year, the Farm produced Cornish Cross and French Bresse Chickens, and Broad Breasted, Blue Slate and Bourbon Red turkeys for sale.
 Cornish cross is the breed you often see in the store, with a large amount of breast meat.
-Freedom Rangers have a bit more dark meat and are a bit richer.
+French Bresse chickens have exceptionally tasty meat and are sought after by chefs worldwide.
 Broad Breasted is the turkey breed that you usually see in the store, also with a large amount of breast meat.
-The Narragansett and Bourbon Red are heritage breeds.
+The Blue Slate and Bourbon Red are heritage breeds.
 The heritage will have richer meat and more dark meat.